aws-amplify/amplify-cli/Readme.md

 When you run `amplify configure` inside a valid Amplify project, it sets the configuration for this project only.
 It does NOT change the general configuration or the configuration of other projects.

-## Usage

-Go to the [AWS Mobile Docs](http://docs.aws.amazon.com/aws-mobile/latest/developerguide/web-getting-started.html) to learn more about the usage of the amplify-cli and some sample codes to get your app up and running.